Presentation: Hypotonic infant

 - R70 Spinal muscular atrophy type 1 diagnostic test: SMN1 multiplex ligation-dependent probe amplification (MLPA) or equivalent to assess SMN1 gene dosage.
 This test should be performed first as most individuals with SMA have deletions of both copies of the SMN1 gene.

-- R71 Spinal muscular atrophy type 1 rare mutation testing: SMN1 gene testing.
+- R71 Spinal muscular atrophy type 1 rare variant testing: SMN1 gene testing.
 This test is for individuals with a clinical diagnosis of SMA where only one copy of the SMN1 gene is deleted.
 The test looks for a sequence variant on the other allele.

 - If you suspect a broader multi-system condition due to the presence of congenital anomalies and/or dysmorphic features alongside hypotonia: